jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-3c.md

-+++
+---
+title: "The Unreasonableness of those extraordinary Restraints on other Principles"
+heading: "Chapter 3c"
-title=  "The Unreasonableness of those extraordinary Restraints on other Principles" heading=  "Chapter 3c Part 2 of Book 4 " description=  "Nothing, however, can be more absurd than this whole doctrine of the balance of trade, on which these restraints and almost all the other regulations of commerce are founded" date=  2020-03-23 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-4/chapter-3b" linkbtext=  "Chapter 3b" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-3d" linkftext=  "Chapter 3d" icon=  "/icons/smith.png"
+description: "Nothing, however, can be more absurd than this whole doctrine of the balance of trade, on which these restraints and almost all the other regulations of commerce are founded"
-+++
+image: /covers/wn.jpg
+weight: 22
+author: Adam Smith
+icons: /icons/smith.png
+---

 {{< s v="30" >}} In Part 1, I showed how unnecessary it is to lay extraordinary restraints on foreign imports from those countries with a disadvantageous balance of trade, even on the principles of the commercial system.